miker704/Strife/patches2.md

     - Adjusted speed increase of animation enter and exit for create channel modal.
     - Adjusted speed increase of animation enter and exit for create server modal.
     - Adjusted speed increase of animation enter and exit for delete message modal for both dm messages and server channel messages.
+    - Adjusted speed increase of animation enter and exit for create server modal.
+    - Adjusted speed increase of animation enter and exit for delete server modal.